Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/_posts/2020-02-16-automatic-differentiation.md

 ![Focus on a single computational node]({{site.baseurl}}/images/backprop/compnode.gif)

 For now, we only care about scalar functions (i.e., a single number) as the output of our computational graph.
 To calculate the partial derivatives, we have to do the local chain-rule updates in the *reverse order* of the forward calculations.
 Every node thus gets a *gradient* attribute for its output (the red numbers).
-That way, we can be sure that any "upstream gradient* is calculated before we need it in downstream nodes.
+That way, we can be sure that any "upstream gradient" is calculated before we need it in downstream nodes.

 A general solution would be to calculate the graph in forward order and then perform *[topological sorting](https://en.wikipedia.org/wiki/Topological_sorting)* to find an appropriate linear ordering.
 Conceptually even simpler are *[gradient tapes](https://www.tensorflow.org/tutorials/customization/autodiff)*.
 We might think of keeping a "log" like this: